genevate/style_guides/programming/languages/ruby/ruby.md

 ## Threads

-- Use .handle_interrupt over #raise or #kill to safely handle asynchronise interrupts.
-NOTE: These are hard to use correctly so read method documentation for more info.
+- Use `.handle_interrupt` over `#fail` or `#kill` to safely handle asynchronise interrupts *These are hard to use correctly so read method documentation for more info.*
-- Use `MonitorMixin` (via `require "monitor"` and `include MonitorMixin`) to enhance an existing class so that all methods are executed with mutual exclusion (including recursive exclusion).
-  NOTE: This might be overkill in some cases where using a Mutex would be simpler.
-Read the documentation for further details.
+- Use `MonitorMixin` (via `require "monitor"` and `include MonitorMixin`) to enhance an existing class so all methods are executed with mutual exclusion (including recursive exclusion). *This might be overkill in some cases where using a Mutex would be simpler.
+Read the documentation for details.*
-- Use the [Concurrent Ruby](https://github.com/ruby-concurrency/concurrent-ruby) gem as an alternative to making mutually exclusive operations Additionally, it is also more performant and supports MRI, Rubinius, and JRuby.
+- Use the [Concurrent Ruby](https://github.com/ruby-concurrency/concurrent-ruby) gem as an alternative to making mutually exclusive operations.
+It is also more performant and supports MRI, Rubinius, and JRuby.

+## Processes

+- Use `fork {...}` blocks for spawning child processes which will cleanly exit upon reaching the end of the block.
+- Avoid `fork` if you need compatibility across multiple systems as it only works on UNIX-like systems.

 ## Files